 Research Overview

-Fellows have the opportunity to participate in a wide range of different research including basic science, translational and clinical projects.
-Fellows identify a primary research mentor who will help guide them in the successful completion of their research project.
+Fellows have the opportunity to participate in a wide range of research including basic science, translational, clinical, and quality improvement projects.
+In conjunction with the Associate Program Director for Research, fellows identify a primary research mentor who will help guide them in the successful completion of their research project.
 Primary research mentors have been selected from both within the Division of Critical Care as well as from the larger faculty of the University of Michigan.

 Presentation at Conferences

 Fellows are strongly encouraged to present at both local and national conferences and expected to do so in the 3rd year of fellowship.
-Fellows should apply for travel awards during submission of their abstract but during the 2nd and 3rd year the travel of fellows with accepted abstracts to national meetings will also be supported by the Division of Critical Care.
+Fellows will be supported to attend conferences by the Division of Critical Care.

-Conferences that fellows have attended in the past are shown below and ones which our fellows have successfully competed for travel awards are indicated by an asterisk.
+Conferences that fellows have attended in the past are shown below and ones which our fellows have received travel awards are indicated by an asterisk.

 • American Society of Pediatric Hematology/Oncology